Maximum-weight matching: Algorithms and implementations

-More elaborate algorithms exist and are reviewed by Duan and Pettie (see Table III).
-Their work proposes an approximation algorithm for the maximum weight matching problem, which runs in linear time for any fixed error bound.
+Other algorithms are reviewed by Duan and Pettie.
+Their work also proposes an approximation algorithm for general graphs that runs in linear time for any fixed error bound.

+Efficient implementations are available in several software libraries, including NetworkX, LEDA, and the LEMON graph library.

+Applications

+Maximum-weight matchings (and their maximum cardinality variants) arise in a wide range of optimization settings.